Azure/bicep/docs/tutorial/02-deploying-a-bicep-file.md

 ### Use a local parameters JSON file

 Bicep supports providing all of the parameters for a template via a JSON file.
-There is no new "bicep style" syntax for passing parameters.
+There is no new "Bicep style" syntax for passing parameters.
 It is the same parameters file you would use for an ARM template deployment.
 You can take a look at [this parameters tutorial](https://docs.microsoft.com/azure/azure-resource-manager/templates/template-tutorial-use-parameter-file?tabs=azure-powershell) to learn how the parameters file is structured.

 Once you have your parameters file, you can pass it to the deployment command-line tools: